 The first book: “The Teachings Of Don Juan: A Yaqui Way Of Knowledge” begins with Carlos meeting Don Juan.
 Amidst Carlos’s ramblings, Don Juan gives Carlos a look that numbs his thoughts and stops Carlos talking in mid sentence.
 Don Juan takes his leave and Carlos is left determined to find an explanation of the how and what of Don Juan’s look.

 Carlos finds Don Juan and asks him to be his informant on peyote.
 Don Juan resists at first, but eventually allows Carlos to participate in a peyote ceremony.
 During the ceremony, don Juan receives an omen from the deity related to the peyote plant: “Mescalito”.
 Don Juan takes this omen as a sign from Mescalito that Carlos is to be Don Juan’s disciple.
 From there, Don Juan introduces Carlos to more hallucinogens as part of his initiation.
 Don Juan uses Peyote, Jimson Weed (Datura), and a psychotropic mushroom to introduce Carlos to the idea that reality is more than meets the eye.
 The wild hallucinations of Carlos, combined with commentary from Don Juan and his compatriots is highly thought provoking and in some cases, downright hilarious.
 This book comes to a conclusion when Don Juan pits Carlos against a powerful female sorcerer in order to spur him to learn more about the sorcerer’s path.
 This encounter proves to be too much for Carlos and he resigns from his apprenticeship – for now.
-The Teachings of Don Juan is available new and used on Amazon.
+The Teachings of Don Juan

 A Separate Reality begins with Carlos returning to Don Juan after several years leave, in search of answers to questions that he had after publishing his first book.
 Coming back to Don Juan ushers Castaneda straight back into his sorcerer’s apprenticeship.
 This time Don Juan is focused on teaching Carlos to see and Carlos is resisting using hallucinogens, because he wants to record a sober and accurate account of the results.

 Don Juan wins out on the argument that the hallucinogens are a necessity, not for every sorcery initiate, but for Carlos in particular.
 Book two in the series goes deep into the details of seeing: a perceptual tool used by the sorcerers of Don Juan’s lineage to interpret the universe.
 This book is full of adventure and insight, with pages and pages of questions about perception from Carlos and answers from the legendary seer Don Juan.
 Toward the end of the book, Don Juan enlists the help of his cohort in sorcery, the enigmatic Don Genaro, to help Carlos learn to see.
-The magic of the series really starts bubbling up with A Separate Reality also available on Amazon.
+The magic of the series really starts bubbling up with A Separate Reality.